-Ad Lansink, the autor of Challenging Changes, has been invited to present a keynote about the main lines of Challenging Changes – Connecting Waste Hierarchy and Circular Economy during the following events:
+Ad Lansink, the autor of Challenging Changes, was invited to present a keynote about the main lines of Challenging Changes – Connecting Waste Hierarchy and Circular Economy during the following events:

-Thursday, April 12, 2018, 12.00 hour: RTA Workshop ‘Ieders Bakkie An’ about re-use and recycling of technological instruments – Coolrec, Dordrecht
+Thursday, April 12, 2018, 12.00 hour: RTA Workshop ‘Ieders Bakkie An’ about re-use and recycling of technological instruments at the recycling facility of Coolrec, Dordrecht

 Thursday, May 17, 2018, 10,00 hour: Circular Economy Festival, within the framework of Nijmegen European Green Capital 2018 – Honig Complex Nijmegen

-Thursday, May 17, 2018, 15.00 hour: Mini-Symposium on the occasion of the opening of the biogas facility of Hoogheemraadschap Delfland, Vlaardingen
+Thursday, May 17, 2018, 15.00 hour: Mini-Symposium on the occasion of the opening of the Green Gas Facility of Hoogheemraadschap Delfland, Vlaardingen